-Malta is not a place that’s thought of often, but those who have been there know that it’s still one of Europe’s best kept secrets.
-I recently visited Malta on a stop-over en route to Amman, Jordan, and I almost missed this incredible country entirely.
-Not knowing how amazing it really is, I nearly booked a hotel near the airport to wait out my 24-hour stopover catching up on sleep and Netflix.
+Malta is not a place that’s thought of often, but those who have been there know that it’s still one of Europe’s best-kept secrets.
+I recently visited Malta on a stopover en route to Amman, Jordan, and I almost missed this incredible country entirely.
+Not knowing how amazing it really is, I nearly booked a hotel by the airport to wait out my 24-hour stopover while catching up on sleep and Netflix.
 But I’m ever so glad I decided against that and ventured into the capital of Valletta instead.

 Malta was one of the biggest surprises I’ve had in years.
-I had no clue this tiny little EU-member country was packed full of incredible history, nightlife, culture, cuisine, and tons of other surprises.
-While Malta is full of surprises, most of which I haven’t even had time to discover yet, here are the top 10 things that surprised me on my first (but certainly not last!) visit.
+I had no clue that this tiny little EU-member country was packed full of incredible history, nightlife, culture, cuisine, and tons of other surprises.
+While Malta is full of surprises, most of which I didn’t even had time to discover on this trip, here are the top 10 things that surprised me on my first (but certainly not last!) visit.

 1 – The Wind